 In my leisure time, I enjoy gourmet cooking and traveling.
-My oldest daughter is now in her final year of training as a resident in Emergency Medicine so I am experiencing firsthand the joys of having a child in the medical profession.
+My oldest daughter has now completed her final year of training as a resident in Emergency Medicine so I am experiencing firsthand the joys of having a child in the medical profession.
 My younger daughter graduated from law school (she was told she could practice any type of law as long she wasn’t an “ambulance chaser”) and completed her MBA.
-She now works as the Director of Organizational Reengineering for the Department of Health and Human Services in Washington, DC.
+She now works as the Chief of Staff, Office of Administrationfor the Department of Health and Human Services in Washington, DC.
 In addition to my hobbies, I have volunteered for medical missions as part of the Children of China Pediatric Foundation where I provided anesthesia services for patients having orthopedic, urological and plastic surgical reconstructive procedures.
 This foundation, as do many of the other foundations that our attending staff are associated with, allows our anesthesia residents to participate as volunteers.
 The philosophy that I try to instill in my children is that your education is akin to money in the bank.
 The better you educate yourself, the more you will have to fall back on.
 I try to get our residents to believe in this philosophy as well.
 The harder you work both in and out of the OR, the more you will learn and the easier everything will become.
 You will see or hear everything you need to know about anesthesia as a resident in our program if you keep your eyes and mind open.
 You will graduate from the program confident that you will be able to handle anything that comes your way.